 'Legally Blonde': THR's 2001 Review

 On July 13, 2001, MGM brought a breezy comedy to moviegoers nationwide, Legally Blonde.
-The film, which went on to gross more than $140 million globally and spawn a sequel, is now a perennial summer staple.
+The film went on to gross more than $140 million globally and spawn a sequel.
 The Hollywood Reporter's original review is below:

 The good news is that there aren't nearly as many dumb-blonde jokes in Legally Blonde as one might expect.
 The bad news is there aren't too many jokes period.